 The Epson R3000 is my choice for entry level art printer.
 They have sales on this and the other wide format printers from time to time that could save you some money.

-The next 2 printers currently on the market in the stylus photo wide format printer category.
-I have not owned one of these printers, but they are a bit less money, so you may want to check them out if the R3000 is more then you want to spend.
+The next printers currently on the market are in the stylus photo wide format printer category.
+I have own one of these printers and do not recommend it at all!!!

 The Epson R2880 would be my choice after the R3000.
 It was the printer of choice before the R3000 came out.
 It has the same inks that the R3000 has and will print a paper thickness of 1.33mm just like the R3000.
 The 2880 will take roll paper and print the same as the R3000 13" x 44".
 So if you want to save some money it would be the one to get.

 Next is the R2000- the ink is different then the other 2 R Epson printers.
 It is Epson UltraChrome Hi-Gloss 2 pigment ink.
-Again the paper thickness is 1.33mm so the last 3 printers are all the same for that.
-I have never printed with either the R2880 or the R2000.
+Again the paper thickness is 1.33mm I have never printed with the R2880, but I own an R2000.
+From my personal point of view- skip the R2000 printer.
 I have clients and friends with the R2880 and they have never complained to me about the printer.
 I think the differences would be with the feel for the printer when you use it.
-If you are looking for this class of printer that will print 13" wide and 44" long, it could be a toss up between the 3 of them.
+If you are looking for this class of printer that will print 13" wide and 44" long my best is the R3000.
+The R2880 is a bit less money.

-If it were my choice I would choose between the R3000, R2880 and the R2000 I would take either the 3000 or the 2000 since both of them are later models than the R2880.
-The 2000 being the less expensive of the 2.
-There is a good article on comparison of these 3000 and 2000 on the
+If it were my choice I would choose between the R3000, R2880 and the R2000 I would take either the 3000 or the R2880.
+Like I said I do know artists that own the R2880 and really like the printer.

 I have not used any of the printers in the Epson Artisan series.
-They use dye inks like the 2 small format printers I own the PM260 Dash and the PM225 Charm.
+They use dye inks.
 Dye inks tend to fade.
 Pigment inks stand up.

 If you want to do any type of quality printing on alternative surfaces.
-Your best bet is to do the entry level of the R2000 and even better is the R3000 especially if you like to print black and white.
+Your best bet is to do the entry level of the R3000.

 You can always contact me about printers, but right now this is pretty much what I would tell you.